Tuesday, October 26, 2021

 My large 63 x 63 mm NaI(Tl) detector is the "heart" of the γDog and covers the "traditional" for NaI(Tl) detectors Gamma Rays energy range of 25keV to 3000 keV.
 The larger the crystal is, the more efficient and sensitive the instrument is going to be - this is critical when looking for radioactive specimens "in the wild", which can have very weak emissions due to the shielding effects of soil and rocks and/or low N.O.R.M. content.
 Smaller size detectors or scintillating plastic detectors on the other hand are better when searching in tailings piles, mine dumps or inside mines, where the radioactivity is abundant to begin with.

-• Adjustable, regulated and filtered, boosted High-Voltage Power Supply for the PMT Bias, positive polarity, outputting in the 600V-1000V range with 4V input.
-The low-voltage supply rails of the HV PS is controlled with a latching relay for a reduced power consumption.
+• Adjustable, regulated and filtered, boosted High-Voltage Power Supply for the PMT Bias, positive polarity, outputting in the 600V-1200V range with only 4VDC input.
+The low-voltage supply rails of the HV PS is controlled with a latching relay for a reduced power consumption when the unit is in "Sleep Mode".

 γDog's High-Voltage Power Supply and Pulse Shaping Amplifier.